 - 2 tbsp apple brandy (or regular brandy)

-- apple cider *see note
+- apple cider (also known as unfiltered apple juice) *see note

 - 1 tbsp dijon mustard